 Equity Investments.
-When we invest in senior secured loans, we may acquire equity securities as well.
+When we invest in senior secured loans, we may receive warrants or other equity securities as well.
 In addition, we may invest directly in the equity securities of portfolio companies.
-The equity interests we receive may not appreciate in value and, in fact, may decline in value.
-Accordingly, we may not be able to realize gains from our equity interests, and any gains that we do realize on the disposition of any equity interests may not be sufficient to offset any other losses we experience.
+The warrants or equity interests we receive may not appreciate in value and, in fact, may decline in value.
+Accordingly, we may not be able to realize gains from our warrants or equity interests, and any gains that we do realize on the disposition of any warrants or equity interests may not be sufficient to offset any other losses we experience.